Our Planning Process page provides a guide to Banyule's planning processes.

 - Consider getting professional advice.
 This will help you determine the type and details of information you will need to submit with an application and develop your ideas so they meet Council's expectations and your objectives.

-- Payment of the relevant fees.
+- Payment of the relevant planning application fee/s.

 - Copy of title generated within 30 days of lodging the application for each lot to which the application is related.